alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![CPU]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/CPU.jpg)

 Yes, a modern CPU is a complex beast and I'm not in a position to explain how it works, especially within a blog post.
 I just want to give a starting point, from where you can start the journey.
+One of the best starting points is [the "Central processing unit" wikipedia page.](https://en.wikipedia.org/wiki/Central_processing_unit)

 In few words, CPU is a message passing system with multiple cache layers.
-Access next layer is slower than the previous one.
+Accessing each next cache layer is much slower than the previous one.
 For example, cache layers and latency for my Intel i7-4770 (Haswell) 3.4 GHz are the following:

 ```ini
 Caches: